Convert character sets with NXLog Agent

 Example 1.
 Auto-detect and convert character sets

-This configuration uses an xm_charconv instance and specifies a list of character sets that input logs might use.
+This configuration uses an xm_charconv instance and specifies a list of character sets that input data might use.
 It then converts all text fields in each record to UTF-8 with the convert_fields() procedure, specifying auto for the input encoding.

 nxlog.conf